 Our year-round programs are delivered with the support of endocrinologists, healthcare professionals, and volunteers specifically trained in diabetes management.
-We offer overnight summer camps, a week-long day camp, family camp weekends, and a teen retreat.
-In addition, there are impromptu lessons woven into camp activities where campers learn diabetes management skills that help increase their independence.
+We offer overnight summer camps, family camp weekends, teen retreats, a week-long day camp, and Kudzu One Day (K1D) events across the state of Georgia.

 Camp Kudzu was founded in 1999, by parents, doctors, health professionals and community leaders.
 These caring visionaries joined forces to establish a program in Georgia that would support the special medical needs of children with type 1 diabetes (T1D) in a fun, medically supervised environment.
 We held our first summer camp in June 2000.
 Since then, the number of programs, campers and volunteers have continued to grow… like kudzu!